mdw87/netkit/README.md

 For good measure, let's start a server in the container and check that we can reach it from the host:
 ```
-# Install netcat
-sudo apt install -y netcat-openbsd
-# In one terminal, start up nc listening in the task_netns
+# Start up nc listening in the task_netns
-sudo ip netns exec task_netns nc -l -p 1
+ip netns exec task_netns nc -l -p 12345 &
-2345
-# Open a second terminal, connect to the listening, server and send a message.
-It should appear in the nc terminal tab.
+# connect to the listening, server and send a message
 nc 10.0.0.2 12345
 Hello!
 ```